dpb587/bosh-veneer-release/src/webapp/src/veneer-core-bundle/README.md

 ## Workspace

 We'll assume that some bundles will want to store and version their configuration somehow.
 For example, the ops bundle needs to store and update deployment manifests.

+### Repository

 This tool uses a `git` repository to accomplish this, allowing users to clone, fetch to, and push from their local workstations as a form of backup and to support lower-level functionality and configuration that bundles may not currently support.

 For CLI access, the workspace is available at: